younata/personal_knowledge/src/meta/setup.md

 For making changes and doing a local preview (or just simply running locally), the following setup is recommended/required:

 - Rust/Cargo: Install [rustup](https://rustup.rs)
+- mdbook-generate-summary: `cargo install mdbook-generate-summary` will get you an out-of-date version.
+The CI uses a dockerimage for this, but that docker image is not yet set up for local usage.
+The "best" way to get an up-to-date version is to download the source, run `cargo build --release`, and place the generated binary (from `target/release/mdbook-generate-summary`) in a directory on your `$PATH`.
+Which is a pretty shitty way to distribute software. 🤷🏻‍♀️
 - mdbook: `cargo install mdbook`

 Running: